Udayapur District

-The district border of Udayapur is drawn by Natural border with rivers and hills.
-Koshi river in the east of the district separates it from Sunsari District, Sun Kosi river in the north draw a borderline which separates it from Bhojpur and Khotang.
-Sindhuli District lies in the west across the Tawa khola and foothills of shiwalik in the south separates it from outer terai of Siraha and Saptari.
-Koshi Tappu Wildlife Reserve lies in the east occupying the area of Udayapur, Sunsari and Saptari District.
+Rivers and hills form natural borders for Udayapur District.
+The Koshi River to the east separates it from Sunsari District and the Sun Kosi River to the north separates it from Bhojpur and Khotang Districts.
+The Tawa Khola separates it from Sindhuli District to the west and the Siwalik foothills to the south separate it from the outer Tarai of Siraha and Saptari.
+The Koshi Tappu Wildlife Reserve lies to the east in Udayapur, Sunsari and Saptari Districts.

 According to the former administrative divisions of Nepal, Udayapur falls in Eastern Development Region in Sagarmatha Zone.

 History

 Before the unification of modern Nepal by Shah kings.
 Udayapur District was under Sen dynasty.
 The Kingdom name was Chaudandi and capital of the Kingdom was chaudandigadhi.
 The last king of the Chaudandi was Karna Sen who fled to Bijayapur when Gorkha army evaded and captured the Sen Kingdom Chaudandi.

 Before 1972, Panchawati was Headquarter of Udayapur District, it moved to Gaighat in 1972.